Marklogic-retired/marklogic-data-hub/_pages/upgrade/upgrade-to-4_1_x-tab-DHF300204to410.md

 - The `hubUpdate` Gradle task makes the following changes.

-    - Renames old configuration directories.
+    - Renames old configuration directories under your project root.

       | old directory | new directory |
       |---|---|